aisingapore/PeekingDuck/docs/models/yolo.md

 #### Bounding boxes' coordinates - "bboxes"

-A list of NumPy arrays, where each NumPy array contains the bounding box coordinates of an object detected:
+A N x 4 NumPy array, where N represents the number of detected bounding boxes and 4 represents the four coordinates of each bounding box.
+The four coordinates correspond to:

 - x1: top left x-coordinate
 - y1: top left y-coordinate